 Upon the successful completion of the program students will:

-- Identify effective methods of communication with clients and health care team members to promote, maintain and restore the optimal health of clients across the life span with common health needs.
+- Communicate effectively with clients and the health care team to promote, maintain, and restore the optimal health of clients across the lifespan with common health needs.

-- Demonstrate the implementation and reinforcement of the teaching of clients with common health needs according to an established teaching plan.
+- Implement and reinforce the teaching of clients with common health needs according to an established teaching plan.

-- Demonstrate the delivery of nursing care, assuming the role and responsibilities of the licensed practical nurse, within the health care environment for clients across the lifespan with common health needs in a variety of structured health care settings.
+- Coordinate the delivery of nursing care for clients across the life span with common health needs in a variety of structured health care settings.